vionwinnie/old_website/YelpReview.md

 ### Dataset Description & Problem Statement:

 I have received this dataset from AM207.
 The data is collected from online Yelp reviews for a number of restaurants in San Francisco.
-The goal of the project is to build a model to estimate the mean rating for any given restaurant in the sample set..
+The goal of the project is to build a model to estimate the mean rating for any given restaurant in the sample set.
 The intricacy of the problem is multi-fold: firstly, the distribution of samples in each restaurant is quite uneven, simply taking the average of stars of all reviews would skew the result for restaurants with very few reviews.
 Secondly, different users have bias or unique user behavior.
 One user might give 5 stars for most restaurants while the other one is an average 3 star and a 5-star is only reserved for the truly outstanding one?
-We need a sophistical Bayesian statistical model to normalize these bahaviors using certain features (so-called pooling) before we can further analyze the problem.
+We can use a Bayesian statistical model to arrive at a better estimation of the 'mean rating' of any restaurants.

 This is how the raw data looks like: